MyutVoilim/MyutVoilim/README.md

 <b>Technologies:</b> Microsoft Access

 <b>Overview:</b> A relational database crafted to streamline operations for an ATV repair shop.
-Meant to replace their cumbersome physical logging system with a user friends system that allows the client to quickly find customers and their associated repairs.
+Meant to replace their cumbersome physical logging system with a user-friendly system that allows the client to quickly find customers and their associated repairs.

 <b>Features:</b>
 - <b>Customer Information Management:</b> Efficient storage and retrieval system for customer details, streamlining client management.